Flajt/bads-backend/README.md

 ## Structure

 - `src/model`: Contains all the model files that represent data
-- `src/services`: Contains most of the services that wrap the db or the minio clinet (I forgott to move the AdService from `src` there as well)
+- `src/services`: Contains most of the services that wrap the db or the minio clinet (I forgot to move the AdService from `src` there as well)
 - `src/tests`: Some tests to validate the core features, doesn't cover everything
 - `src/util`: Utility scripts e.g. to populate db or wipe it
 - `venv`: Virtual enviroment

 ## Time complexity
 Below the scripts with their lines used for the time complexity estimate, should be examined backwards.
 - Uploading profiles: `main.py` ll.
 80-90, `UserData.py` ll.13-15, `DB.py` ll.
 36-37
 - Saving an interaction: `main.py`ll.
 74-77, `InteractedAdService.py` ll.
 35-36, `DB.py` ll.
 39-40
 - Finding a matching ad: `main.py` ll.
 31-52, `UserDataService.py` ll.
 10-11, `DB.py`, ll.45-49, `AdService.py` ll.23-30, `DB.py` ll.
 51-59